Ontario Contractors Insurance

 Insurance brokers are here to provide you with information you need to know about contractors insurance.
 An insurance broker with specialized training in commercial insurance can assist you through the process of getting contractors insurance that meets your needs.
 Our goal as commercial insurance brokers is to provide you with contractors insurance that provides peace of mind.
 Having the right contractors insurance means you have one less thing to think about.
 It means you can focus on what you do best – operating and growing your business.

 Get the best contractors insurance coverage for your unique business needs!
-Whether you are an independent contractor specializing in one trade, a general contractor, or a large corporate firm, our insurance brokers represents the most reputable insurers in Canada and will arrange comprehensive insurance coverage for all aspects of your construction business.
+Whether you are an independent contractor specializing in one trade, a general contractor, or a large corporate firm, our insurance brokers represents the most reputable insurers in Ontario and will arrange comprehensive insurance coverage for all aspects of your construction business.

 We can provide coverage not only for the liability of your operations but also for your truck or fleet of vehicles, your tools, equipment, rented equipment, your materials at job sites for installation, business interruption, and a variety of extra expenses should a loss occur.